Monday, July 18, 2011

 Bake for 15 to 17 minutes, or until golden brown.
 Cool for five minutes on a cooling rack.
 Serve warm or at room temperature.
 Yield 16 -20 small scones.

 ham and chive: Omit sugar and currants.
-Add 2 T. snipped fresh chives and 1/4 c. chopped ham.
+Add 2 T. snipped fresh chives and 1/4 c. chopped ham to dry ingredients after working in butter.
 Brush with milk before baking and top with a little cracked black pepper instead of sugar.

-blueberry-rosemary with a lemon glaze: Replace currants with blueberries and add the zest of a lemon and 1 T. fresh rosemary leaves.
-Stir together 2 T. lemon juice with 1 c. powdered sugar.
+lemon-blueberry-rosemary with a lemon glaze: Add the zest of a lemon and 1 T. fresh rosemary leaves to the dry ingredients after the butter is worked in.
+Replace currants with dried, fresh or frozen blueberries.
+Work them in before adding wet ingredients.
+For lemon glaze: Stir together 2 T. lemon juice with 1 c. powdered sugar.
 Drizzle over warm scones before serving.

 cherry-almond: replace currants with dried cherries.
 Add 1/4 c. chopped almonds.

-orange-cranberry: This is my fave!
+orange-cranberry: This is one of my faves!
 Change the currants to dried cranberries.
-Add the zest of an orange to the dry ingredients.
-Add 1 T. orange juice to egg and sour cream mixture.
-Experiment by changing orange zest and juice to Meyer lemon zest and juice for a sweeter, floral-y flavor.
+Add the zest of an orange to dry ingredients.
+Then, add 2 t. orange baking emulsion or 1 t. orange extract or orange oil to egg and sour cream mixture.

 apricot-thyme: Substitute dried apricots for the currants.
 Add 2 t. fresh thyme leaves to dry ingredients.